 - 1. The track PA is broadcast over AM540.
-It is recommended that all competitors and spectators bring a portable radio and tune in. - 2.
-You may cross the track BETWEEN RACES ONLY at the turn ten crossing and ONLY AS DIRECTED BY THE OFFICIAL.
-Because of the insurance coverage, race officials in orange vests are directed to ask all non-race personnel to leave the racetrack surface area.
+It is recommended that all competitors and spectators bring a portable radio and tune in. - You may cross the track BETWEEN RACES ONLY at the turn ten crossing and ONLY AS DIRECTED BY THE OFFICIAL.
+Because of the insurance coverage, race officials are directed to ask all non-race personnel to leave the racetrack surface area.
 If immediate danger is indicated, race officials will have the race stopped and/or spectators removed from the premises. - 3.
 Spectator parking is west of the paddock area.
 NO spectator vehicles are allowed into the infield at any time. - 4.
 Racing fuel is NOT guaranteed to be available, so bring your own. - 5.
-The nearest gas stations (have air) and are marked on the general area map. - 6.
 There are very limited 110 volt electricity outlets and water in the pits. - Alcoholic beverages for spectators are served in the beer garden by the snack bar next to Grandstand B. COMPETITORS SHOULD MAKE SPECIAL NOTE OF SECTION K-2 IN THESE RULES.
-Alcoholic beverages may not be brought into Pacific Raceways. - 8.
+Alcoholic beverages may not be brought into Pacific Raceways. - 7.
 For emergency use, there is a telephone in the control tower: 253-631-2878 - Competitors enter the pits/paddock during or after a race via the pit entrance on the outside of turn nine as marked by cones.
-This is the pit/paddock entrance only and is not to be used as a hot pit. - 10.
+This is the pit/paddock entrance only and is not to be used as a hot pit. - 9.
 Disabled machines on the race track are picked up as convenient to the race schedule.
-Please contact the official at the pit entrance gate for coordination. - 11.
-There are no "hot pits" at P.R. - 12.
+Please contact the official at the pit entrance gate for coordination. - 10.
+There are no "hot pits" at P.R. - 11.
 No racing engines may be started before 9:00am